 To find the best winter allergy treatment, vets look at the type of allergen causing the symptoms and the severity of the reaction.
 More often than not, veterinary professionals will aim to treat the allergies as a whole with steroids.
 This medication stops the immune system from overreacting to allergen exposure, helping reduce or even eliminate your dog’s symptoms.

 If certain symptoms remain, it’s possible to reduce your dog’s comfort by treating those items one by one.
 Medicated baths and cortisone creams can help with itchiness and skin irritation, for example.
 Running a humidifier in the house can add moisture to the air to reduce coughing and sneezing.
 Your vet will let you know how to best support your dog and can assist in troubleshooting any issues that arise as you give each method a try.

 Over time, your efforts will help your dog feel much better through the winter season.
 You can then use what you’ve learned in the springtime and beyond if their allergies continue.

 To create the perfect formula every time, we follow that up with whole food ingredients that offer natural probiotics in every bite.
 Together, the naturally prebiotic insect protein and probiotic-rich foods help build a strong gut microbiome.
-Our innovative protein doesn’t trigger allergies like traditional pet food ingredients either, resulting in better gut health for food-sensitive dogs.
+Our innovative protein doesn’t trigger allergies like traditional pet food ingredients either, resulting in better gut health for protein-sensitive dogs.

 Beyond that, our products are eco-friendly, humane, and safe for dogs of all sizes.
-So, you can definitely feel good about feeding your dog Jiminy’s – and your dog will enjoy our tasty Cravin’ Cricket and Good Grub flavors.
+So, you can feel good about feeding your dog Jiminy’s – and your dog will enjoy our tasty Cravin' Cricket and Good Grub flavors.